mivek/python-metar-taf-parser/README.md

 -   wind_shear: `WindShear`.
 The wind shear object.
 -   cavok: `bool`.
 Indicates whether the message is CAVOK (Ceiling and visibility OK)
 -   remark: `str`.
 The remark part of the message.
--   remarks: `[str]`.
+-   remarks: `list[str]`.
 List of remarks.
 Each element is a different remark or token
 -   clouds: `[Cloud]`.
 Array of clouds elements.
 -   weather_conditions: `[WeatherCondition]`.
 Array of weather conditions.